-In vitro kinase assays are often performed using 32P- or 33P- labeled ATP.
+In vitro kinase assays are often performed using 32P- labeled ATP.
 In this assay, you will measure transfer of the gamma phosphate from ATP (or sometimes GTP) to a substrate.
 Radioactive assays can be used for kinetics or screening.
 The assay can be compatible with essentially any kind of substrate, including peptides, proteins, lipids, and small molecules.
 Radioactive biochemical kinase assays can be performed in several different formats.
 For low-throughput assays, the assay is traditionally performed in tubes or vials, then unreacted radioactive ATP is separated from substrate by gel electrophoresis, filtration, density gradient centrifugation, or chromatography.
 For higher-throughput assays, SPA or FlashPlate homogeneous (non-separation) assays are typically used.

 DNA and RNA labeling

 View detailed information on DNA and RNA labeling using 32P- gamma-ATP.
 DNA and RNA can be end-labeled at the 5' position using 32P- gamma-ATP with T4 PNK (T4 polynucleotide kinase).
 This technique is often used to generate probes, or for DNA sequencing.